MicrosoftDocs/powerbi-docs/powerbi-docs/developer/register-app.md

 3. Provide an **App Name**.
 4. The App type selection depends on the type of application you are using.

    * Use **Native app** for apps that run on client devices.
-You need to choose **Native app** if you are embedding content for your customers regardless of what the actual application is.
-Even for web applications.
+You need to choose **Native app** if you are embedding content for your customers regardless of what is the application, even for web applications.
    * Use **Server-side Web app** for web apps or web APIs.

 5. Enter a value for **Redirect URL** and **Home Page URL**.
 The **Redirect URL** works with any valid URL.